nut-game/nano/README.md

 make run-cluster-grpc-example-room
 ```

-Now there should be 2 pitaya servers running, a frontend connector and a backend room.
-To send requests, use a REPL client for pitaya [pitaya-cli](https://github.com/topfreegames/pitaya/tree/main/pitaya-cli).
+Now there should be 2 nano servers running, a frontend connector and a backend room.
+To send requests, use a REPL client for nano [pitaya-cli](https://github.com/topfreegames/pitaya/tree/main/pitaya-cli).

 ```
 $ pitaya-cli